Why do the Oscars still separate acting categories by ‘actor’ and ‘actress’?

 It’s not just the Oscars, either.
 The Golden Globes, the Emmys and the SAG Awards still separate the year’s best “actors” and “actresses” (or in the case of the SAG Awards, “male actors” and “female actors”) into their own groups.

-Their decision to maintain gender-specific categories may also seem increasingly perplexing with each passing year, especially considering the Oscars and the Golden Globes don’t separate other nominees — such as those competing for Best Director, Best Cinematographer, Best Original Song, etc. — into categories based on sex.
+Their decision to maintain gender-specific categories may also seem increasingly perplexing with each passing year, especially considering the Oscars don’t separate other nominees — such as those competing for Best Director, Best Cinematographer, Best Original Song, etc. — into categories based on sex.

 “I feel like major organizations that are still gender segregating awards are starting to feel dated at best, and out of touch with the direction younger people are taking the country,” said Diane Anderson-Minshall, the current president of the Society of LGBTQ Entertainment Critics, also known as GALECA.